Bill-Software-Engineer-85/URL-path-shortening/README.md

 - Do Not Commit `terraform.tfvars` to Version Control: This file contains your project ID.

-- Consistent Variable Usage: Ensure that the variable name `project_id` in your Terraform configuration matches the one in your `terraform.tfvars` file.

 ### Step 3: Pre-Build and Push Docker Images
 The Terraform configuration uses custom Docker images that need to be pushed to Artifact Registry prior to running Terraform.
 Use the `docker_push.sh` script to push the Docker images after building them.